Sandwich generation: Other challenges

-Becoming a part of the Sandwich Generation can affect your financial status, your personal time, health, and career development.
+Becoming a part of the Sandwich Generation can affect a person's financial status, their personal time, health, and career development.
 Although this can affect both men and women, women are typically seen by the society as the primary supporter.
 In other words, women are the ones who are primarily affected; men support financially while women support emotionally and physically (they bathe, dress, toilet, clean the home, etc. while the men provide the money).

-Taking care of an elderly parent while caring for your own children is a very time-consuming task.
-It can really affect your personal time; you are no longer able to do the things that you like to do, relax, sleep, etc. When all of these tasks start consuming your life, you become at risk for mental health problems.
+Taking care of an elderly parent while caring for one's own children is a very time-consuming task.
+It can significantly affect a person's personal time; they are less able participate in leisure activities.
+When all of these tasks start consuming their life, they become at risk for mental health problems.
 Depression and anxiety are a huge risk factor for the Sandwich Generation, especially for women who are involved.
 On the contrary, men, and some women, are typically at risk for loss of career development.
 They might be at the peak of their career and have to take a step down and lose their opportunity to be able to help care for their aging parent or growing children.

 Due to these struggles, caregivers may develop strong feelings of stress, burnout, and depression.
-Locational aspects aside, most caregivers experience some common difficulties.
-Some of these difficulties include how to manage their time efficiently between children, older parent, family, work, and personal well-being.
+Locational aspects aside, most caregivers experience some common difficulties, including how to manage their time efficiently between children, older parent, family, work, and personal well-being.
 Another challenge may be how to find the time to ensure a healthy marriage and a healthy self for the caregivers themselves.
-Caregivers are also dealing with the feelings of isolation and guilt that come along with being in this overworked role, oftentimes making the caregiver feel as if they are still not doing enough to help.
+Caregivers may also deal with feelings of isolation and guilt that come along with being in this overworked role, often making the caregiver feel as if they are still not doing enough to help.
 These caregivers often feel like they are "being pulled in two directions" causing symptoms of depression, marriage difficulties, and other emotional and psychological issues.
 Many caregivers deal with older parents who are experiencing Alzheimer's and dementia, which makes daily functioning and memory very difficult for them.
 Caregivers also struggle to help protect the assets of those they are caring for who are no longer competent enough to do it themselves.

 Prevalence

 Australia

-In Australia, the term 'sandwich carer' relevant to the 2.6 million unpaid caregivers.
+In Australia, the term 'sandwich carer' is relevant to the 2.6 million unpaid caregivers.